enkidevs/curriculum/go/intro/methods-pointers-functions/methods-with-receivers-ii.md

 ---
 ## Content

-The difference between a method with a pointer receiver and a value receiver is that a method with a pointer receiver can modify the value to which the pointer points.
+The difference between a method with a pointer receiver and a value receiver is that the former can modify the value to which the pointer points.

 If we didn't have a receiver `*` in our `AddAge`[1] method, the `s.AddAge(", Age: 26")` would do nothing.